Karia254/SQL-Project-World-Layoffs-Data-Analysis/README.md

 SELECT MAX(total_laid_off), MAX(percentage_laid_off)
 FROM layoffs_copy2;
 ```
-**Results**: The maximum total layoffs recorded is 10,000 and the highest percentage laid off is 100%.
+**Results**: The maximum total layoffs recorded is 12,000 and the highest percentage laid off is 100%.

 2.**Companies with the Highest Number of Layoffs**
-I identified the companies that laid off the highest number of employees and their respective percentages.
+I identified the companies that laid off the highest number of employees.
 ```sql
 SELECT company, SUM(total_laid_off)
 FROM layoffs_copy2